buildingSMART/BCF-API/README.md

 ### 3.5.11 Determining allowed Viewpoint modifications

-The global default Viewpoint authorizations are expressed in the project schema and when Viewpoint(s) are requested with the query parameter "includeAuthorization" equal to "true" Viewpoints will include an "authorization" field containing any local overrides for each Viewpoint.
+The global default viewpoint authorizations are expressed in the project schema and when viewpoint(s) are requested, they will include an "authorization" field containing any local permissions for each viewpoint.
+You can get the `createViewpoint` authorization from the parent topic, and the `deleteViewpoint` authorization from a viewpoint itself.

 ## 3.6 Related Topics Services